jpnwagwu/jpnwagwu/README.md

 ### Hi there 👋

 My Name is Johnpaul.
-I have a huge passion for using data to solve real world problems
+I have a huge passion for AI and technology

-**Languages**: Python, SQL, R.
+**Languages**: Javascript, Python, SQL, .

 **Tools**: .